CrowdStrike/falcon-integration-gateway/README.md

     pip install -r requirements.txt
     ```

-1. Modify the `./config/config.ini` file with your backend options
+1. Modify the `./config/config.ini` file with your backend options or set the associated environment variables.

 1. Run the application